 - Light, delicate overall appearance

-- Embellished with low-relief carvings, detailed marquetry, or contrasting veneers
+- Embellished with low-relief carvings, the art of marquetry, or contrasting veneers

 - Pieces are typically geometric in shape, particularly square or rectangular